In this guide

 - Faster services available elsewhere

-But even if you’ve got no complaints with your current service it might still be worth looking at a new deal.
-Switching providers regularly allows you to take advantage of the latest special offers and the lower pricing that’s often available to new customers.
+Even if you’ve got no complaints with your current service it might still be worth looking at a new deal.
+Switching broadband providers regularly allows you to take advantage of the latest special offers and the lower pricing that’s often available to new customers.

 Does it cost anything to switch?

-Sometimes, but not always.
-There may be a cost for leaving your current provider (see switching mid-contract, below), and the new ISP may have a setup fee or other up-front costs.
+There may be a cost for leaving your current provider (see the section on switching mid-contract, below), and the new ISP may have a setup fee or other up-front costs.

 Always check with your existing provider before cancelling so you’re aware of any applicable fees, and ask the new ISP for clarification of all costs involved before handing over payment.